buildingbeautifuluis/buildingbeautifuluis.github.io/03-Chapter-3-Information-Architecture.md

 ![An Example of a UI Pattern](images/ch3/c3-temp-password-pattern.png)

-**CAPTION: Caption goes here explaining that we can refer to (and build) ‘pattern libraries’.
-Very short explanation of what design patterns are.**
+**CAPTION: By building ‘pattern libraries’ for the patterns we design, we can save time in the design process, by: 1. drawing on tried and tested methods that have been proven to work; and 2.
+Showing clients examples of the types of patterns we propose to use within projects we’re working on.**

 <!--